tomsch420/probabilistic_model/doc/graphical_models.md

 For example, parameterizing the joint probability distributions over $n$ boolean variables requires $2^n$ parameters.
 This quickly becomes infeasible as the number of variables grows.

-The only tool for simplification of probabilistic calculus that we saw so far is (conditional) independence.
+The only tool for simplification of probabilistic calculus that we saw so far is (truncated) independence.

-Graphical models are a more powerful tool for expressing conditional independence between variables (see {prf:ref}`def-conditional-independence`).
+Graphical models are a more powerful tool for expressing truncated independence between variables (see {prf:ref}`def-truncated-independence`).

 ## Bayesian Networks